javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 {title, width, height} = {title: "Menu", width: 200, height: 100};
 ```

-The problem is that Javascript treats `{...}` in the main code flow (not inside another expression) as a code block.
+The problem is that JavaScript treats `{...}` in the main code flow (not inside another expression) as a code block.
 Such code blocks can be used to group statements, like this:

 ```js run
 {